How Much Does Air Duct Cleaning Cost?

 Most common in commercial buildings, fiberglass-lined ductwork provides more insulation and noise reduction than other materials.
 In some cases, the fiberglass lining can begin to break down, which is an air quality hazard.
 However, regular vacuuming or power brushing by a professional should prevent this issue as well as other common problems like excess moisture.

+Many homeowners have a long list of home maintenance tasks.
+Those costs can add up, so it’s understandable that some may wonder, “Is air duct cleaning a waste of money?”
 While some homeowners might look for reasons to skip air duct cleaning, it’s recommended that HVAC duct cleaning be done as needed or if there is visible dirt, dust, debris, mold, insect infestation, or rodent droppings.
-The EPA supports air duct cleaning if the dust and debris are being released into the home.
+The EPA supports residential air duct cleaning if the dust and debris are being released into the home.

 If a homeowner is wondering, “Why is my house so dusty?” and there is visible dust or debris that exits a vent any time the air is turned on, this is a clear sign that the air ducts are past due for cleaning.
 Not only will the dust be spread throughout the home, but clogs can also decrease the system’s efficiency by preventing air from flowing freely.

-It is generally recommended to replace air filters once every 3 months.
+It is generally recommended to replace air filters once every 3 months or as recommended by the unit manufacturer.
 If the home’s air filters become clogged after just a week, the air ducts will more than likely need to be cleaned.

 If an air duct has excessive dust, mold, or mildew, residents may notice a musty smell whenever the air conditioning kicks on.
 Homeowners will want to pay attention to when musty smells appear or take a whiff next to the registers to find out if the problem is the duct system.